Music of Nevada: Alt country

 Several alt country bands including The Clydesdale and The Yeller Bellies, both of whom have released multiple albums each, are a part of the Las Vegas music scene.

 Blues

 NBC's America's Got Talent winner Michael Grimm is a Las Vegas resident who regularly performs in the valley.

 Country

 The city of Elko, Nevada is an important center for cowboy music and poetry.
 In 1985, Hal Cannon, director of the Western Folklife Center, founded the first Cowboy Poetry Gathering, which has since spread across the country; Elko is also home to the Cowboy Music Gathering.
 Las Vegas' music scene includes a number of country and cowboy-themed hotel shows, many of them featuring big stars like Reba McEntire, Willie Nelson and Dolly Parton.

 Dance

 Dino graduated of University of Nevada, Las Vegas before releasing two top ten hits on the Billboard Hot 100.

+Multiple members of the Grammy-nominated group The Jets relocated to Las Vegas, Nevada where they still perform.

 Folk

 David Hopkins, a singer-songwriter from Ireland, relocated to Las Vegas where he released a 2010 album featuring Damien Rice and Laura Jansen.
 His recordings have landed on the Irish singles top 40 chart and Las Vegas Weekly dubbed him "an Ace singer-songwriter".

 Jenny Lewis (of Rilo Kiley) grew up in Las Vegas and featured on the debut solo album of Brandon Flowers.

 Jill & Julia are a local folk duo signed to Nashville indie label, Lamon Records.